missionpinball/mpf-docs/hardware/rpi/index.rst

 The rpi platform can be used to control inputs (switches), outputs (coils), I2C and servos on the RPi remotely (or locally) using pigpio.

+Video about the Raspberry PI and MPF:

+.. youtube:: ihj5O0J-mD0

 Installation
 ------------